 Advertising-Advertising production costs are expensed in the period when the advertising first takes place.
 Other advertising and marketing costs are expensed as incurred.
-Advertising and marketing costs were \$37.0 million, \$33.5 million, and \$29.0 million in fiscal years 2013, 2012 and 2011, and are included in selling, general, and administrative expenses in the consolidated statements of income.
+Advertising and marketing costs were \$43.5 million, \$37.0 million, and \$33.5 million in fiscal years 2014, 2013, and 2012, and are included in selling, general, and administrative expenses in the consolidated statements of income.

 Under the Company's franchise agreements, both the Company and the franchisees must contribute a minimum percentage of revenues totwo marketing and national media advertising funds (the Marketing Funds).
-These Marketing Funds are used to develop and distribute Red Robin® branded marketing materials, for media purchases and for administrative costs.
-The Company's portion of costs incurred by the Marketing Funds is recorded as selling, general and administrative expenses in the Company's consolidated statements of income.
-Restricted cash includes amounts contributed to the Marketing Funds held for future use.
+These Marketing Funds are used to develop and distribute Red Robin® branded marketing materials, for media purchases, and for administrative costs.

+The Company's portion of costs incurred by the Marketing Funds is recorded as selling, general, and administrative expenses in the Company's consolidated statements of income.